Probing the axion-electron coupling at cavity experiments: Axion electrodynamics in a conducting medium

 The other limitation comes from the fact that the cavity wall is not a perfect reflector, losing some of radiation energy upon reflection.
 Such intrinsic quality factor of the cavity is given as the ratio of the incident energy at the wall over the transmitted energy, which is determined by the conductivity of the cavity wall and the radiation frequency as

 The intrinsic quality factor is typically smaller than the axion quality factor and thus defines the quality factor of the axion cavity experiments in general.

 Since the radiation power of the CME current is proportional to $\sigma^{-1.5}$ as long as $m_a\ll \sigma$, it is beneficial to use a poor conductor for the cavity wall\,\footnote{Any conductors will exhibit chiral magnetic effects as long as they have Fermi surfaces.}, even at the cost of a reduced quality factor.
-For example, we expect to achieve $g_{ae}<10^{-9}$ by replacing the copper wall of the cavity with a carbonic conductor in the current setup at CAPP (see the plot shown in Fig.~\ref{sensitivity}).
-Furthermore, as the radiation is sourced by the CME current at the wall, the power is not reduced by the cavity form factor, which enables us to better tune higher resonance modes that generally exhibit higher $Q$-factors.
+For example, we expect to achieve $g_{ae}<10^{-9}$ by replacing the copper wall of the cavity with a carbonic conductor in the current setup at CAPP (see the plot shown in Fig.~\ref{sensitivity}).~\footnote{Recently, an interesting experiment (MOSAIC) has been proposed to search for the spin-dependent interactions of electron-coupled axion dark matter~\cite{Chang:2025sno}. } Furthermore, as the radiation is sourced by the CME current at the wall, the power is not reduced by the cavity form factor, which enables us to better tune higher resonance modes that generally exhibit higher $Q$-factors.
 One can therefore easily probe the axion-electron coupling at higher axion mass in cavity experiments.